aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/customizing-barcode-color-scheme/_index.md

 ## Barcode Text Color

 The color of barcode text that may be placed on a barcode image can be adjusted as well.
 To do this, it is required to initialize the [*Color*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/codetextparameters/properties/color) property in property group [*CodeTextParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodeparameters/properties/codetextparameters).
 By default, the color of barcode text is set to *Black*.
-The sample barcode image shown below has been generated with customized barcode text color setting (*Color.Green*).
+The sample barcode image shown below has been generated with the customized barcode text color setting (*Color.Green*).

 <p align="center"><image src="ColorCodetext.png"></p>